About me

 How I Work

-My aim is not to be directive, but to work with you on the difficulties you feel are the most pressing.
+My aim is to work with you on the difficulties you feel are the most pressing.
 My approach is relational and collaborative.
 I will work with you to help you understand yourself better, draw on your strengths and address your difficulties in a manageable and constructive way.
 Where relevant, I will suggest practical strategies or resources that may assist with this and contribute towards your wellbeing.

 With relational difficulties I also draw on my experience as a restorative practitioner, the underlying theme of which is to help people develop the skills to build, maintain and repair relationships, whether this is with yourself or with others.